location-iq/locationiq-objc-client/docs/OAISearchApi.md

 NSNumber* dedupe = 1; // Sometimes you have several objects in OSM identifying the same place or object in reality.
 The simplest case is a street being split in many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match; this is controlled by the dedupe parameter which defaults to 1.
 Since the limit is, for reasons of efficiency, enforced before and not after de-duplicating, it is possible that de-duplicating leaves you with less results than requested. (optional)
 NSNumber* extratags = 0; // Include additional information in the result if available, e.g. wikipedia link, opening hours. (optional)
 NSNumber* statecode = 0; // Adds state or province code when available to the statecode key inside the address element.
 Currently supported for addresses in the USA, Canada and Australia.
 Defaults to 0 (optional)
+NSNumber* matchquality = 0; // Returns additional information about quality of the result in a matchquality object.
+Read more Defaults to 0 [0,1] (optional)
+NSNumber* postaladdress = 0; // Returns address inside the postaladdress key, that is specifically formatted for each country.
+Currently supported for addresses in Germany.
+Defaults to 0 [0,1] (optional)

 OAISearchApi*apiInstance = [[OAISearchApi alloc] init];